cyberchris01/cyberchris01/README.md

-## Hi, I'm Chris, Building in IT, Networking, Cybersecurity
+## Hi, I'm Chris.
+Building in IT, Networking, Cybersecurity

 <!--
 **cyberchris01/cyberchris01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.